nishantgoeluk-pixel/procurement-spend-governance-analytics/README.md

 <details>
 <summary><strong>Key Measures</strong></summary>

+**In plain terms:** every calculation used in this report — spend totals, budget comparisons, supplier risk indicators — is written once, in one place, using a formula language called DAX.
+Keeping every calculation in one table, with one definition each, means every report page uses exactly the same logic, and there's only ever one place to check or update it.
+The table below shows the actual formula for each measure, alongside what it's for in plain business terms.

 All measures live in `_Measures`.
 Business definitions are documented on the Governance Notes report page.

 | Measure | DAX Pattern | Purpose |